Google

 [What's This?]

-Today, you are likely to spend a great deal of time visiting every yard sale in a 30-mile radius hoping to buy either a birthday greeting card for your aunt or a wall poster commemorating the moon landing.
-Be on the lookout for the happiest person in the room.
+Today, you are likely to spend a great deal of time visiting every yard sale in a 30-mile radius hoping to buy either a cross-cut paper shredder or a birthday greeting card for your father.
+Be on the lookout for rusty deck screws.

 Your Complete Scope